 - Aware: Be aware.
 When we react emotionally, our body gives us physiological cues (our breathing becomes fast, our heart races, we tense up).
 When this happens, acknowledge that you may have been “triggered” by some sort of pain from your past.
 Create space for yourself.
 Find a quiet place and invite God to meet you here at this place.
+God is not bound by time and space and can meet you at any place in your past.
 Take deep, cleansing breaths: breathe in for 5 counts, hold for 6, and breathe out for 7.
 As you breathe in, imagine yourself receiving God’s peace.
 As you breathe out, imagine the anxiety leaving your body.

 - Attend: Name the feeling.
 Ask yourself: was there a prior history of this feeling?
 Is there a pattern you have noticed?